Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [2] saying, The scribes and the Pharisees sit on Moses’ seat;

-Comments Matthew 23:1-2 The scribes and the Pharisees sit on the leadership seat; as Moses led the Jews out of Egypt, they have the duty of leading, but not of judging.
+Comments Matthew 23:1-2 The scribes and the Pharisees sit on the seat of leadership; as Moses led the Jews out of Egypt, they have the duty of leading, but not of judging.

 [3] all things therefore, how many if they might command you, these keep and observe; however, according to their works do not, for they speak, and do not.